Remote Management: A Guide For Business Owners And Managers

 Then, publish more general information about the entire process in your employee handbook so team members can access it whenever they need it.

-Another key aspect of effective time and attendance tracking is recording the right information.
+As we’ve mentioned, another key aspect of effective time and attendance tracking is recording the right information.
 Most systems collect at least two fundamental pieces of data: start and end time.
-Your business, though, may also need employees to track breaks and lunches during the workday.
+Your business may also need employees to track breaks and lunches.

 Does your business need more information than that?
 Does it need to go even deeper than start/stop time, breaks, and lunch to track time on task for specific jobs?

-If so, tracking software, like Inch, can make the whole process easier and more accessible for everyone involved.
+If you do need this additional time on task insight, tracking software, like Inch, can make the whole process easier and more accessible for everyone involved.

 The best time and attendance tracking solutions prioritize mobility and are accessible anywhere there’s an internet, Wi-Fi, or cellular connection.

-The Inch app, for example, makes this possible — and easy — because everything is based in the cloud.
+The Inch app, for example, makes this possible — and simple — because everything is based in the cloud.
 All your team needs is internet access and a Windows, Android, or iOS/macOS device.